GMOD/demo-jbconnect-hook/README.md

 # demo-jbconnect-hook
+A full demonstration of a JBConnect installable hook.

 ### Pre-Install
-JBlast requires [redis](http://redis.io "http://redis.io") as a pre-requisite, which is only used by the queue framework ([kue](https://www.npmjs.com/package/kue "https://www.npmjs.com/package/kue")).
+Demo JBConnect Hook requires [redis](http://redis.io "http://redis.io") as a pre-requisite, which is only used by the queue framework ([kue](https://www.npmjs.com/package/kue "https://www.npmjs.com/package/kue")).
 JBConnect depends on [SailsJS](http://sailsjs.com "http://sailsjs.com").

 Install redis and sails